Alert

 Bernadette Jones (Ngā Wairiki, Ngāti Apa)

-Bernadette Jones is a senior research fellow at the University of Otago, Wellington, co-director of the Foundation for Equity & Research NZ (FERNZ) and Tāngata Whaikaha Māori advisor to Te Aka Whai Ora.
+Bernadette Jones is an associate professor at the University of Otago, Wellington, co-director of the Foundation for Equity & Research NZ (FERNZ) and Tāngata Whaikaha Māori advisor to Te Aka Whai Ora.
 She is a registered general and obstetric nurse, and a Master of Public Health, with over five decades of clinical and research practice in Aotearoa New Zealand and Australia.

 Bernadette has developed kaupapa Māori research methodologies supporting Māori community partnership approaches and she is passionate about achieving equitable health and wellbeing outcomes for Māori.